 One of the significant aims of humanizing brands is to increase consumer trust with a reason to select a particular brand from among several others.
 There is a need to humanize brands because the consumer being a social being responds better to other beings rather than robotic marketing tactics.

 The consumer wants to know the brand itself—people behind it, the “why” behind what the brand is doing.
 The more relatable a brand is, the better are its chances of success.
 For example, McDonald, the fast-food restaurant chain, is well-identified for its relatable mascots Ronald and Wendy.
 The Walt Disney mascot, one of the world’s most recognizable characters, is lovable and adorable.

 In the past, advertisements existed solely to promote or sell brands.

 These advertisements lacked genuineness, emotions, and were not very engaging.

 In the present scenario, technology has become an essential part of our lives.
-Human beings love to interact with and crave attention.
+Real people love to interact with and crave attention.
 Social media fulfils both these purposes.
 There is hardly a person who does not check his/her social media newsfeed first thing in the morning.

 Brand owners can make a place for themselves in the eCommerce space by advertising through social media and connect with your audience through building relationships at human level for your product and services.

 Here is a quick peek into some of the well-known brands that have carved a niche for themselves and won on social media by humanizing themselves.